ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 \end{aligned}
 \right\}
 $$
-> _Xenotics_ are planemos whose environmental conditions may support **non-Earthlike life**, including **non-carbonic**, **non-water-based**, or otherwise exotic biochemistries.
+> _Xenotics_ are planemons whose environmental conditions may support **non-Earthlike life**, including **non-carbonic**, **non-water-based**, or otherwise exotic biochemistries.
 The term is not tied to physical parameters, but to the **biological strangeness** of the world's potential life-hosting capacity.

 **Core Feature**:
 - Xenotic classification **is not about what the world _is_** — it’s about **what kind of life it might support**.
 - A Xenotic world might be a rocky, icy, or gaseous body — but its **biotic potential lies outside** the realm of Earth-normal life.
-- This is an _extremely_ broad classification: only 0.35% of planemos sharing Xenotic mass and density ranges qualify as _Tellurics_.
+- This is an _extremely_ broad classification: only 0.35% of planemons sharing Xenotic mass and density ranges qualify as _Tellurics_.
 Gaeans share mass and density range with only 0.001% of Xenotics.
 **Key Principle**:
 > A world may fall entirely within Gaean or Geotic **parameters** and still be **Xenotic in character** — if its biosphere is chemically or structurally **alien to terrestrial assumptions**.